sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 Epstein spends the first half of 1962 on trying to get The Beatles a recording contract.
 He was turned down by every record label in England.
 In fact, he receives a letter from Dick Rowe, a representative of Decca Records in England.
 He was historically remembered as The Man Who Turned Down The Beatles.
 Everyone turns down because there was a feeling that the interest in guitar bass popular music was passing.
 Furthermore, in 1963, once The Beatles becomes famous, Dick finds them and said to them: I am sorry for you...
 Who would you recommend for me to sign?
 The Beatles tells him: probably the band Rolling stones.
 Then he signs the band, which is the second most important band of the British invasion.

 Epstein didn't give up.
 He is relentless.
 In June 1962, he convinced EMI to sign the Beatles, but they don't want to put them on the main label.
 So they assign the Beatles to a sublabel: Parlophone.
-At Parlophone, they were assigned to a producer, George Martin.
+At Parlophone, they were assigned to a producer, George Martin, who is a classically trained musician.
 One of the thing he didn't like the band was the drumming of Pete Best.
 They dropped him instantly.
 Why?
 The mythology: John in particular didn't get along with Pete Best.
 So they replaced him with Ringo Starr.
 In September 1962, first single: “Love Me Do”.

 <p align="center">&#9834; <i>music playing</i> &#9834;</p>